Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Connections with compositions

+We first examine two classes of $\Qset$ where there are a finite number of possible metatiles (of distinct lengths) when restricted-overlap tiling with squares and $\Qset$-combs.
+Recall that the number of possible metatiles is finite iff $2r\geq q$, where $r$ is the length of the rightmost tooth of the $\Qset$-comb \cite[Lemma~2]{All-Comb}.
+It is sometimes more convenient to express this condition as $r\geq s-1$, where $s=q+1-r$ is the sum of the lengths of the teeth and gaps up to the rightmost tooth.

 \begin{lemma} Suppose $q>0$ is the largest element of $\Qset$.
 Then $S^\Qset_{n}$ is the number of compositions of $n+q$ into parts which are drawn from a finite set of distinct parts iff every metatile, when restricted-overlap tiling with squares and $\Qset$-combs, contains no more than two combs.
-Then the parts are 1, $q+1$, and $q+1+p_i$, where $p_i$ is the cell number of the $i$-th empty cell in the $\Qset$-comb. \end{lemma} \begin{proof} If there are a finite number of parts, there are a finite number of metatiles which means that, in all cases, the start of the final comb in a metatile containing more than one comb must lie within the first comb (see the proof of Lemma~2 in \cite{All-Comb}).
+Then the parts are 1, $q+1$, and $q+1+p_i$ (for $i=1,\ldots,\abs{\Nset_q\setminus\Qset}$), where $p_i$ is the cell number of the $i$-th empty cell in the $\Qset$-comb. \end{lemma} \begin{proof} If there are a finite number of parts, there are a finite number of metatiles.
+This means that, in all cases, the start of the final comb in a metatile containing more than one comb must lie within the first comb (see the proof of Lemma~2 in All24).
 If there were a third comb present, the cells it occupies without overlapping (of which there must be at least one, i.e., its cell 0) could be replaced by squares and give rise to a metatile of the same length.
 The parts would then not be distinct.
 The square and filled comb metatiles are of length 1 and $q+1$, respectively.
 The remaining metatiles contain two combs.
 If the start of the second comb is in cell $p_i$ of the first comb, the resulting metatile (completed by filling any remaining empty cells with squares) is easily seen to have a length of $q+1+p_i$. \end{proof}

 In the proofs of the following two theorems we employ combs that, in general, have a periodic pattern of teeth and gaps before the rightmost tooth is reached.
 Extending the notation used for combs with teeth all the same length and gaps all the same length \cite{AE23,AE24}, we call an $(l,g,l,g,\ldots,r)$-comb with $t$ teeth an $(l,g,r;t)$-comb and we refer to an $(l,g,m,h,l,g,m,h,\ldots,r)$-comb with $t$ teeth as an $(l,g,m,h,r;t)$-comb.
 Note that an $r$-omino (an $(l,g,r)$-comb) can be regarded as an $(l,g,r;t)$- or $(l,g,m,h,r;t)$-comb with $t=1$ ($t=2$).
+Recall that the inclusion of 0 in $\Qset$ is merely for convenience in the statement of the theorems and is to be removed when giving particular instances of $\Qset$ that the theorems apply to.

 \begin{theorem} If